Richard Sherman Sure Seems Convinced NBA Rigged Game 6 In Cavs’ Favor

 At the end of the day, the Celtics didn’t lose Game 6 because of the refs.
 They lost because once again they missed more shots, played worse defense and with less energy on the road than they do at home.
 It also didn’t help that Al Horford (six points, nine rebounds) basically was a no-show.

-But if conspiracy theories make you feel better, have at.
+But if conspiracy theories make you feel better, have at it.

 Powered by WordPress.com VIP